 The North Playground and Exercise Space (Zone 11) is located just North of the outdoor dining area, South of the Labyrinth and Zone 2 Japanese rock gardens, and directly East of the central walkway access to the Labyrinth.
 This area is first and foremost an extensive kids’ playground area.
 As such, it features tunnels and climbing areas, off-ground walkways, large open spaces for running and play, and ample seating for parents to relax and watch while the kids play.
 The Yoga Zone and Outdoor Gym are also just West of this area if parents or kids want to use those areas in conjunction with this one.

-Detailed descriptions and additional images are coming…
+Details and images coming…

 The Earth Block Village will add a village dedicated to the health and wellness to One Community’s open source offerings.
 We will use a diversity of the available earth block options to create and open source pillars, arches, and other beautiful designs both inside and outside of this village.
 In addition to this, the Earth Block Village is expected to house our first full-time health and wellness-provider community members.
 Living in these residences, there should be sufficient need that a full-time Dentist, General Practitioner, Optometrist, Nurse, Yogi, Massage Therapist, and/or other health related members of One Community (if they so desire) will be able to contribute 100% of their community contribution time to just applying and sharing their health and wellness skills.
 Wherever possible, they will also help contribute open source classes and other learning opportunities we’ll offer as part of our positive global transformation goals and Highest Good Education program.

 Q: Where can I get more information about your philosophies for world change?